Cerebrospinal Fluid Leak (CSF Leak)

 How is a CSF leak diagnosed?

-Diagnosis is made through imaging tests such as CT or MRI scans.
+Diagnosis typically involves imaging tests such as CT or MRI scans, and possibly a lumbar puncture to analyze CSF.

 Can a CSF leak be treated?